 If you’re a keen runner or you’re looking to get started with running in order to improve your health and fitness, it’s important that you think about the health of your lungs and heart and how vaping may affect them when combined with cardio exercise.

-The NHS has suggested that vaping carries “a small fraction of the risk of cigarettes” as vaping equipment doesn’t produce tar or carbon monoxide which are two of the most harmful elements in tobacco smoke.
+The NHS has suggested that vaping carries “a small fraction of the risk of cigarettes” as vaping equipment don’t produce tar or carbon monoxide which are two of the most harmful elements in tobacco smoke.
 However, this doesn’t mean that you shouldn’t take a closer look at how vaping may affect your cardio performance and overall health while running.

-If you’re starting to vape without having previously smoked, however, you may find the reverse is true as any chemical substance passing through the lungs that isn’t ordinarily there carries a small amount of risk to lung rejuvenation.
+If you’re starting to vape without having previously smoked, however, you may find the reverse is true as any chemical substance passing through the lungs that aren’t ordinarily there carries a small amount of risk to lung rejuvenation.

 Another improvement that many people claim to see as a result of switching from smoking to vaping is that systolic blood pressure declines.
 Systolic blood pressure is the measure of pressure on your arteries during the contraction of your heart muscle.
 Smoking dramatically increases this pressure.

 As with lung recovery, if you already smoke and switch to vaping, you’re likely to see an improvement in your blood pressure.
-However, if you start vaping without previously having smoked, you could still put yourself at risk in the long-term if you take part in heavy cardio activity such as running.
+However, if you start vaping without previously having smoked, you could still put yourself at risk in the long-term if you take part in a heavy cardio activity such as running.

 Does vaping make you fat?

 Many people choose to start running in order to lose weight as well as improve their overall fitness.
-However, stories of people who have switched to vaping from smoking gaining weight can often be off putting to those who are considering making the switch themselves.
+However, stories of people who have switched to vaping from smoking gaining weight can often be off-putting to those who are considering making the switch themselves.

 The simple answer is no, the act of vaping doesn’t make you gain weight.
 Stopping smoking, however, can cause you to gain weight.
 This weight gain is down to your nicotine intake.
 Nicotine is a natural appetite suppressant which can lower your insulin levels and increase your metabolic rate.
-When you’re smoking nicotine, you therefore don’t feel hungry, don’t crave sugary foods as much, and have a heightened metabolic system.
+When you’re smoking nicotine, you, therefore, don’t feel hungry, don’t crave sugary foods as much, and have a heightened metabolic system.